The Booth Brothers: Edwin Booth and John Wilkes Booth

 In 1863, Edwin Booth’s wife Mary died.
 They had only been married three years and had one daughter in that time.
 Edwin was devastated, but instead of turning to alcohol to cope, he gave up drinking forever and plunged into his work to deal with the loss.
 Also in 1863 or 1864, (the exact date is unknown), when Edwin was boarding a train in Jersey City, New Jersey, he noticed a young man fall into the space between the train car and the station platform as the train began to move.
 Edwin quickly grabbed him by the collar and pulled him to safety.
 The young man was President Lincoln’s son Robert, who recognized the famous actor and thanked him.

 Although they had their differences over politics, Edwin and John did not appear to have a professional rivalry, at least not a bitter one.
 Both had established themselves as actors in their own right.
 Theater critics inevitably compared their performances and picked their favorites.
 On November 25, 1864, Edwin, John, and a third brother, Junius Jr. appeared together in a production of Shakespeare’s Julius Caesar at the Winter Garden Theater in New York City.
-John played Mark Anthony, Edwin was Brutus, and Junius played Cassius.
+John played Mark Antony, Edwin was Brutus, and Junius played Cassius.
 The packed house on hand and the critics loved the performances.
 It was the only time the three brothers appeared together on stage.

 In the presidential election a few weeks earlier, Edwin Booth had voted for Abraham Lincoln.